STAIRlab/opensees-gallery/content/en/examples/SingleSpan/frame.md

 $$

-The mass matrix is given by Eq.
-(9.2.10):
+The mass matrix is given by:

 $$
 \mathbf{m}=m\left[\begin{array}{llllll}